koenderks/rcityviews/README.md

 ### Other display options

 There are two other options you can adjust to tailor the image to your liking.
-The option `places = TRUE` adds the names of burrows, suburbs, quarters and neighborhoods to the image (left).
-The option `halftone = TRUE` adds a halftone pattern to the image (right).
+The option `places = TRUE` adds the names of suburbs, quarters and neighbourhoods to the image (left).
+The option `halftone = TRUE` adds a dotted dither to the image (right).
 Naturally, one may also combine these options (middle).

 <p align="center">
   <img src='https://github.com/koenderks/rcityviews/raw/master/png/Amsterdam_places.png' width='250' height='250'>